martinfthomsen/rucs2/README.md

 ```
 #!bash
 docker-machine stop default
-docker-machine rm default
+docker-machine rm -f default
-docker-machine create --driver virtualbox --virtualbox-disk-size "15360" default
+docker-machine create -d virtualbox --virtualbox-cpu-count=4 \
+                                    --virtualbox-memory=12288 \
+                                    --virtualbox-disk-size=15360 \
+                                    default
 ```
+--virtualbox-cpu-count sets the number of CPUs allowed to be used (4 CPUs in this example)

+--virtualbox-memory sets the amount of RAM allowed to be used (12GB RAM in this example)

---virtualbox-disk-size sets the disk size in MB.
-This example sets it to 15GB...
+--virtualbox-disk-size sets the disk size.
+(15GB in this example)

 Now you can check the diskspace again, and it should be all good again.
 Next step is now to reinstall all your images...